 Simplify Your Life – Automate and Systematize Everything

-Simplify, automate and systematize everything that you can.
-This automates the drudgery and maintenance of every day life and frees you up to focus on the things that really matter, whether that is more time to take a long walk, read a good book, work on your novel or play with the kids.
+An easy way to simplify your life is to automate and systematize everything that you can.
+This automates the every day drudgery and maintenance and frees you up to focus on the things that really matter.
+Thus, when you simplify your life, you will easily make time to do things like take a long walk, read a good book, work on your novel or play with the kids.

 In terms of the laws of attraction, it is about creating the space.
 The more blank space on your calendar, the more room for new opportunities to come your way.
 If you are too busy, then you’ll miss the opportunities around you.